As part of the 2019 reforms to private health insurance, the government introduced a new tiered

 It must include cover for all 38 categories of treatment and services.

-It’s designed for people who are looking for the fullest cover that they can obtain for peace of mind.
+It’s designed for people who are looking for the fullest cover.

 Want to learn more?
 Find out what’s covered on HBF Gold Hospital here.